 The Paramedic program features a series of practicum opportunities in all semesters of the program.
 The first two semesters will include clinical opportunities interacting with patients in long-term care facilities.
-This will progress to hospital clinical rotations and an on-car preceptorship assigned to a Paramedic.
+This will progress to hospital clinical rotations and an on-ambulance preceptorship with professional paramedics.

 These practicum placements are designed to provide the opportunity to accept a series of graded responsibilities, progressing towards competency.
 All evaluations are conducted in accordance with the Paramedic Association of Canada’s (PAC) definition of competency.